The Monitoring Group

 The Monitoring Group, is a group of international financial institutions and regulatory bodies committed to advancing the public interest in areas related to international audit standard setting and audit quality.

 The members of the Monitoring Group are the Basel Committee on Banking Supervision, European Commission, Financial Stability Board, International Association of Insurance Supervisors, International Forum of Independent Audit Regulators, International Organization of Securities Commissions, and the World Bank.
-The Monitoring Group is currently chaired by Mr. Wesley Bricker, Chief Accountant of the U.S.A.
-SEC.
+The Monitoring Group is currently co chaired by Ms. Ana Martínez-Pina, Vice Chair of the Spanish Comisión Nacional del Mercado de Valores and Mr. Sagar Teotia, Chief Accountant of the U.S.A.
+Securities and Exchange Commission.

 The Monitoring Group's Mission is to:

 - cooperate in the interest of promoting high-quality international auditing and assurance, ethical and education standards for accountants;

 - monitor the implementation and effectiveness of the IFAC Reforms, and in that connection, to undertake an effectiveness assessment of the IFAC Reforms and other aspects of IFAC's operations that involve the public interest;

 - through its Nominating Committee, appoint the members of the Public Interest Oversight Board (PIOB1);

 - monitor the execution by the PIOB of its mandate;

 - consult and advise the PIOB with respect to regulatory, legal and policy developments that are pertinent to the PIOB's public interest oversight; and